wireseo/tp/docs/DeveloperGuide.md

 There are 3 `EditCommand` subclasses - `EditStudentCommand`, `EditLoginCommand` and `EditMasteryCheckCommand`.
 We will only use the `EditLoginCommand` as an example for the `EditCommand` path execution and interaction between the different objects.
-The diagram below demonstrates the expected path execution of 'ViewMissionDeadlineCommand'.
+The diagram below demonstrates the expected path execution of `EditLoginCommand`.
 The other `EditCommand` subclasses will execute similarly, less the calls to `ScraperManager` to re-scrape Source Academy.

 ### Sequence Diagram of EditLoginCommand